The Automotive Industry in Mexico

 Companies Established in Mexico

-Foreign Direct Investment
+Attraction of Foreign Direct Investment

-In 2011, Mexico's automotive sector received 6% of the country's total foreign direct investment (FDI).
-This consolidates Mexico as an attractive destination for investments in such industries.
+Mexico's automotive and auto parts industries accounted for 20.8% of total foreign direct investment (FDI) in 2012.
+This proves that Mexico is an attractive destination for investments in the automotive industry.

-Strengths of the Automotive Sector in Mexico
+Strengths of the Automotive Industry in Mexico